-Related literature Notwithstanding the policy discussion surrounding electricity markets with renewable production, this paper is one of only a few to endogenize the security of electricity supply.
-An explanation for the lack of research can be that standard economic theory posits that specific measures are unnecessary to ensure the security of supply.
+Related literature This paper is one of only a few to consider endogenous capacity reserves.
+An explanation for the lack of research can be that standard economic theory posits that specific measures to achieve supply security are unnecessary.
 A competitive "energy-only" market-where customers only pay for the amount of energy they consume and generators only are paid for the amount of energy they produce-is sufficient.
-Price hikes in times of scarcity will create just enough rent to render the socially optimal investments in thermal capacity privately profitable (Hogan, 2005; Oren, 2005 and Joskow, 2007).
+Price hikes in times of scarcity will create just enough rent to render the socially optimal investments in thermal capacity profitable on market-based terms (Hogan, 2005; Oren, 2005 and Joskow, 2007).